A Simple Fix for Blurry Bow Sight Pins

 #9 Orange2.5 readers or higher

 Not only will you need to choose the right strength for your eyes, but you’ll also need to choose the correct diameter.
 That can be a delicate balancing act.
 You want one large enough to let in enough light to be able to see your pins right up until the end of legal shooting light.
-However, the larger opening can actually reduce your vision’s depth of field, so while your pins may be clear, the target may end up blurry.
-If that’s the case, you will either need to try a weaker verifier or a smaller diameter peep.

 Discovering verifiers was a true game-changer for me.
 It enabled me to continue bowhunting with my compound bow, and eliminated a lot of frustration.
 But I do need to point out that while it may sound like verifiers are a miracle cure for anyone with issues seeing their sight pins clearly, they do come with their downsides.

 First — as I mentioned above — while a verifier may clear up the pins on your bow’s sight, it may also result in a blurry target.
 Which leaves you with the decision of which is better – having clear pins or a clear target?
-You may be able to adjust which strength you’re using to get the best balance of clear pins and a clear target, but you may still end up sacrificing some clarity of one for the other.

-The second challenge of using a verifier is that it can get dirty or fog up, creating issues when you’re drawing back on a deer or other game animal.
-As a result, I would recommend anyone using a verifier carry a Q-tip in their pack to clean the verifier should it get dirty or fog up.
-They also make small, rubber covers that go over your peep sight to keep out dirt and debris.
-However, that’s one more thing you have to remember to remove before drawing back on a deer.
-I prefer just to leave mine open when I hunt.
+The second challenge is that the lens can get dirty or fog up, creating issues when you’re drawing back on a deer or other game animal.
+As a result, I would recommend anyone using a verifier carry a Q-tip in their pack to clean it should it get dirty or fog up.

 ProsCons